 Joe Day, design and history/theory faculty, SCI-Arc

 Mike Davis loved a knock-out opener.
-A few days after he died, my friend Arden Yang sent me a recording of his four year-old son reading the first lines of Davis’s Buda’s Wagon, which begins: “The car bomb is the poor man’s Air Force…”
+A few days after he died, my friend Arden Yang sent me a recording of his six-year-old son reading the first lines of Davis’s Buda’s Wagon, which begins: “The car bomb is the poor man’s Air Force…”